 LINC has ten trustees at the present time.
 We cannot increase this number without consultation with the Charity Commission.
 Each Trustee brings a different skill to the team so we can call on them for their advice.
 Each Trustee comes up for re-selection every 3 years and a new member can only be appointed when one of the current Trustees resigns.
 Their job is to ensure the charity is run efficiently and that money is used in the best possible way to improve patient care.
 The Trustees meet every 8 weeks.

 Peter Tyrrell has supported LINC for many years; he became a Trustee is November 2014 and is now the Chairman.
-Alongside his work with LINC, Peter is a Senior Associate Solicitor in the Private Client team at BPE Solicitors LLP based in Cheltenham.
+Alongside his work with LINC, Peter is a Partner in the Private Client team at BPE Solicitors LLP based in Cheltenham.

 Peter has helped to raise money and awareness of LINC for many years, with his biggest challenge being the London Marathon which he completed in 2015.
 Peter has also strengthened BPE’s relationship with LINC by heading up their Make a Will Campaign which runs annually and over the years has raised over £6,000 for new equipment and funding of a full time clinical psychologist.